 The fulfillment ratio applies to most participating products to help you understand the past performance of the distribution of the non-guaranteed benefits of a product.
 A ratio close to 100% means the insurer has come close to achieving its projected non-guaranteed benefits.
 If the fulfillment ratio is higher than 100%, it means the actual payout was higher than the illustrated amount at the point of sale, and vice versa.
 Refer to the Fulfillment Ratio page on this website to learn more about the calculation of the ratio and reminders for interpreting the figures.

-According to the IA’s guidelines, insurers are required to publish the fulfillment ratio of non-guaranteed benefits for participating policies that have had new policies issued since 2010 and in the previous five calendar years.
+According to the IA’s guidelines, the fulfillment ratio must be disclosed for products with new policies issued since 2010 and has policies inforce in the reporting year.
 Refer to the List of Insurers’ Websites on the Fulfillment Ratio on this website to find out the fulfillment ratio declared by the insurers.
 Some insurers may have a number of fulfillment ratios for different types of participating products.
 While the fulfillment ratio is not directly comparable across all products, you can refer to the fulfillment ratio of a product series with the features that are similar to what you are interested in, such as the type of non-guaranteed benefits and product type.

 Reminder